All Episodes

 Don't we risk more human trafficking?

-Don't we risk the possibility Al Qaeda or ISIS members could cross that border illegally into this country and do us harm?
+Don't we risk the possibility al-Qaeda or ISIS members could cross that border illegally into this country and do us harm?

 Is that all true, Danielle?

-Yes and no.
+Yes or no.

-You know, m many drugs come through.
+You know, many drugs come through.

 How can you say yes or no?

-They're the ports.
+They come through the ports.

 Because you asked me a three-part question.

-You know, many of the drugs come through.
+Many of the drugs come through.

 But the reality is without a border wall, we're less safe.